tensorlayer/TensorLayer/README.md

 Similar to TensorLayer, Keras and TFLearn are also popular TensorFlow wrapper libraries.
 These libraries are comfortable to start with.
 They provide high-level abstractions; but in turn mask the underlying engine features from users.
-Though good for bootstrap, it becomes hard to manipulate the low-level powerful features of TensorFlow, which we find quite necessary in tackling many real-world problems.
+Though good for bootstrap, it becomes hard to manipulate the low-level powerful features of TensorFlow.
 Without compromise in simplicity, TensorLayer APIs are generally more flexible and transparent.
-Users often find it easy to start with the examples and tutorials of TensorLayer, and then dive into the TensorFlow low-level APIs only if need through the transparent API design.
+Users often find it easy to start with the examples and tutorials of TensorLayer, and then dive into the TensorFlow low-level APIs only if need.
 TensorLayer does not intend to create library lock-in.
 Users can easily import models from Keras, TFSlim and TFLearn into a TensorLayer environment.